-Run Advanced Diagnostics To run the Advanced diagnostics, press the CONFIG button, then select Utilities > Run Advanced Diags .
+To run the Advanced diagnostics, press the CONFIG button, then select Utilities > Run Advanced Diags.

 Advanced Diagnostics includes tests that check interfaces between FPGAs and memory on the Main board.
 If any of these tests fails, replace the Main board.

-Isolating Lissajous Display Errors The audio Lissajous phase display uses a serial data path between the audio and main boards.
+Isolating Lissajous Display Errors

+The audio Lissajous phase display uses a serial data path between the audio and main boards.
 A failure in this data path can be due to a problem on either board.

 Perform the following tests to isolate the problem to one board or the other.

+1. Prepare a test oscilloscope with the following settings:

+Control Setting

-1. Prepare a test oscilloscope with the following settings: Control Setting Vertical Scale 2.00 V/div Horizontal Scale 200 ns/div 2.
-Check the Lissajous bus clock by performing the following substeps: a.
-Put the oscilloscope probe on pin B3 of connector J641 on the audio board.
-Verify the signal is \approx 3 V {p-p} and is a continuous 50% duty-cycle squarewave. b.
-If the signal at J641 is not as described in step a, the audio board most likely has a failure; otherwise, replace the main board.
-3. Check the Lissajous bus frame and data signals by performing these substeps: a.
-Put the oscilloscope probe on connector J641 pin B2 of the audio board and verify the signal is $\approx 3 V{p-p}$ and toggles low at regular intervals. b.
-If the signal on pin B2 looks OK, put the oscilloscope probe on pin B4.
-Pin B4 is the data line and the signal will have a somewhat random look depending on the audio source.
-Just verify that the signal is toggling and is $\approx 3 V{p-p}$. c.
-If either signal looks bad at J641 the audio board most likely has a failure, otherwise replace the main board.
-Option EYE/PHY Troubleshooting The EYE/PHY functions depend on the EYE and Main boards, and the interconnections between them.
-Major Operational or Diagnostic Failure.
-Check that the 110 pin CPCI connector between the Eye and Main boards is correctly seated and secure. • Check that the ribbon cable from the Eye board to the main board is securely plugged into J5 on the eye board and J16 on the main board.
+Vertical Scale 2.00 V/div

+Horizontal Scale 200 ns/div

+- 2. Check the Lissajous bus clock by performing the following substeps: - a.
+Put the oscilloscope probe on pin 62 of connector J200 on the audio board.
+Verify the signal is ≈ 3 V{p-p} and is a continuous 50% duty-cycle squarewave. - b.
+If the signal at J200 is not as described in step a, the audio board most likely has a failure; otherwise, proceed to step c. - c.
+With the oscilloscope probe, verify the signal at J26 pin 62 of the main board is as described in step a.
+If it not as described, suspect the cable; if it is as described, replace the main board. - 3.
+Check the Lissajous bus frame and data signals by performing these substeps: - a.
+Put the oscilloscope probe on connector J200 pin 61 of the audio board and verify the signal is $\approx 3 \text{ V}{\text{p-p}}$ and toggles low at regular intervals. - b.
+If the signal on pin 61 looks OK, put the oscilloscope probe on pin 63.
+Pin 63 is the data line and the signal will have a somewhat random look depending on the audio source.
+Just verify that the signal is toggling and is $\approx 3 \ V{p-p}$. - c.
+If either signal looks bad at J200, the audio board most likely has a failure, otherwise proceed to step d.
+With the oscilloscope probe, check the signal at pin 61 of J27 on the main board.
+Verify the signal is $\approx 3 \text{ V}{\text{p-p}}$ and toggles low at regular intervals. - d.
+If the signal on pin 61 looks OK, put the oscilloscope probe on pin 63.
+Pin 63 is the data line and the signal will have a somewhat random look depending on the audio source.
+Verify that the signal is toggling and is $\approx 3 \text{ V}{\text{p-p}}$. - e.
+If either signal is bad, suspect the cable; otherwise replace the main board.